Bride and groom hugging at golden hour

 FAQs for Effortless Wedding Couple Photos

 With that in mind, here are some questions I get asked on a regular basis.
-Hopefully, the answers will help you feel more comfortable with the idea of having your photos taken on your wedding day!
+Hopefully, the answers will help you feel more comfortable with the idea of having your photos taken on your wedding!

 Do We Need to Have Couple Photos at All?